Lake Macdonald Dam Improvement Project

 The Lake Macdonald Dam Improvement Project will include:

-• Minor lowering of the Lake Macdonald water storage to accommodate construction.
-Seqwater has worked to minimise this impact, with a temporary water level that will be reduced by approximately 2 metres, from the full supply level (technically speaking this will be at RL 93m or 42%).
+- Lowering of the Lake Macdonald water storage to accommodate construction.
+Seqwater has worked to minimise this impact, with a temporary water level that will be reduced by approximately two metres, from the full supply level (technically speaking this will be at RL 93m or 42%).
 This water level will provide water security reliability for the Noosa community and maintain access to the lake and local ambience.

 Additional works include fish protection measures (including proposed construction of a fishway at Gympie Weir), land management activities and rehabilitation.